 Structure and Overview

 Financial Boot Camp is comprised of three, 2-hour meetings.
 Sessions are a mix of didactic instruction, group work, and case study discussions.
-Participants are introduced to core financial concepts such as the present value of money, rate of return, basic funds flow modeling for investment decisions, and evaluating the bottom line of investments.
+Participants are introduced to core financial concepts such as the time value of money and cost of capital.
 These concepts are then applied to case studies in the medical school environment to look at how research is funded and how administrators evaluate new programs from a financial perspective.
 Sessions 1-2 are led by School of Medicine Executive Vice Dean Scott Gibson.
 In session 3 Mr. Gibson is joined by a Duke Hospital leader, a PDC leader, and a Business Manager as participants evaluate a case study impacting the school, the hospital, and the PDC.
 All 3 sessions are extremely interactive and participants have many opportunities to engage with the material and interact with institutional leaders.

 At the conclusion of this program, participants will be able to: